π₯ A Tender Apocalypse – If God Walked Among Us

 π΅π« We Close Our Eyes By Thinking We See

-That certainty – the “I already know” – is often what stops us from hearing.
-When the Sacred speaks in ambiguity, our first instinct is to discredit, to institutionalize.
+We love to script the Divine.
+We think we know how God should and would sound, act, intervene.
+That certainty — the “I already know” — is often what closes perception.
+When the Sacred appears ambiguous, we rush to define, to explain, to control.
 We want proofs because proofs are safer than transformation.

+Transformation was never meant to be a single lightning strike but a slow unfolding — whispers, gestures, tiny openings of heart.
 Maybe the Divine prefers patience over spectacle, trusting that small revelations endure where revolutions fade.

 π A Tender Apocalypse